School Nutrition Standards

 Iowa Team Nutrition has developed this reimbursable meal identification kit to assist students in selecting their meal choices and will reduce unintentional purchase of food items not included in the reimbursable meal.
 The kit was designed to help identify foods that are part of the reimbursable meal for the day at the near or beginning of the serving line (s) and allow schools to be in compliance of the "Identification of Reimbursable Meals" regulation that is part of the Healthy, Hunger-Free Kids Act.

-- Build a Healthy Lunch Lesson - Share this lesson with elementary teachers to help explain the “Build a Healthy Lunch” signage in the cafeteria and show support for the school meal program.
+Build a Healthy Lunch Lesson - Lesson for elementary classrooms to help explain the “Build a Healthy Lunch” signage in the cafeteria and show support for the school meal program.